vmware-archive/concourse-branch-manager/README.md

 live in your managed repo, but they don't have to - you could add an additional resource to the `branch-manager` job to contain them.
 More details on this below...

-* (optional) Add the following group to your main Concourse pipeline YAML file:
+### 3. Edit and update your Concourse pipeline to add the branch-manager group (optional):

 ```yaml
 - name: branch-manager